goldstrike77/ansible-role-linux-prometheus/README.md

 Prometheus is designed for operational monitoring, where small inaccuracies and race conditions due to factors like kernel scheduling and failed scrapes are a fact of life.
 Prometheus makes tradeoffs and prefers giving you data that is 99.9% correct over your monitoring breaking while waiting for perfect data.
 Thus in applications involving money or billing, Prometheus should be used with caution.

 ## Data Model
 All of the data is stored as a time series.
 A measurement with a timestamp.
 Measurements are known as metrics.
 Each time series is uniquely identified by a metric name and a set of key-value pairs, a.k.a. labels.
 This means that labels represent multiple dimensions of a metric.
 A combination of a metric name and a label yields a single metric.
-In other words, each time you create a new key-value pair on a metric you will get a new timeseries in the database.
+In other words, each time you create a new key-value pair on a metric you will get a new time-series in the database.
 An observation (they call it a sample!) is a combination of a float64 value and a millisecond precision timestamp.

 ## Exposition format
 When you look at the exposition format example below, you will notice that the first metric has the name node_cpu_seconds_total, a value 646836.5, and a set of labels inside curly braces {cpu="0",mode="idle"}.
 Labels can be omitted entirely together with the curly braces.
 They are separated by a single comma.
 The label value can be any UTF-8 string.
 Labels are very useful for compartmentalizing information, doing joins, and other useful stuff that we’ll mention later.